30 Years Ago Today: R. Wakefield Roberts and His Community Civic League Respond to History

 R. Wakefield Roberts had been born in Asheville, North Carolina, the seventh child of the Rev. Frank Thomas and Frances Opelia Roberts.
 His early life was marked with devotion and service to God.
 From the start, Roberts embarked on an ardent quest for knowledge, which led him eventually to Lincoln University in Chester County (see “Some Question’s for Examining Pennsylvania’s Black History” by Julian Bond in the winter 1994 edition) and Gettysburg College.
 He served with distinction during the Korean Conflict as a paratrooper in the 82nd Airborne.
 After military discharge in 1954, Roberts was ordained by the African Methodist Episcopal Zion Church.
 He had married Constance Garnett Lovell two years earlier, and the couple was blessed with four children, Michael Kwesi, Gary Ekou, Pamela, and Lynn.
 (Michael Kwesi Roberts died in 1991, one year before his father.)

 What the Robertses found in 1956 in Bethlehem’s African American community, in addition to its three churches, was the Colored Voters Association (CVA).
 It was housed on Brodhead Avenue in the rented first-floor space of a three story apartment building, owned since the 1920s by William Calloway, a devoted trustee of St. John’s Church.
 Calloway also rented rooms to both Black and white men, although most were African Americans who had difficulty finding places to live because of prevailing discrimination in housing practices.
 The CVA’s purpose was to encourage Blacks to vote and to provide a forum the people to speak with elected city officials who would occasionally visit the headquarters.
-Although the Colored Voters Association is no longer in existence, having fallen on hard financial times after Calloway’s death in 1986, at age ninetyeight, it had served Black and white members alike.
+Although the Colored Voters Association is no longer in existence, having fallen on hard financial times after Calloway’s death in 1986, at age ninety-eight, it had served Black and white members alike.

 The Reverend Roberts disliked the idea of a “colored” organization.
 He believed that Blacks were segregating themselves in the CVA, and that “it was not enough just to be parallel.”
 However, Bethlehem had a rich ethnic mix and a time-honored tradition of ethnic groups establishing their own clubs.
 Associations and organizations were founded by, among others, Hungarians, Slovaks, and Portuguese.
 Most were located on the South Side and had unwritten exclusionary membership rules.
 When Blacks organized to form the CVA in the 1940s, it was not so much a matter of segregating themselves, but rather a response to what were essentially closed doors in the social domain of Bethlehem.

 Black church-goers did not think the CVA was respectable because by night its headquarters served as a tavern and dance hall where performers such as Fats Domino, Cab Calloway, and Bonnie and Clime (the parents of Broadway star Melba Moore) would take to its stage in the forties and fifties.
 These artists (and many other African American visitors) had to find lodging in the Black community because it was virtually impossible to secure accommodations in Bethlehem’s white neighborhoods.
 By day, the purpose of the group was something else.
 The CVA had been preceded by several Black organizations, as well as by efforts to improve conditions among African Americans in Bethlehem.
 The August 9, 1917, edition of the South Bethlehem Times noted the formation of an organization to be known as the Colored Law and Order Society.
 The society’s mission was clearly defined; it aimed “to establish justice for the law abiding colored citizens of the Bethlehem’s and vicinity and to aid in bringing to justice violators of the law.”
 Officers of the Colored Law and Order Society included Edward Johnson, president (who would later become pastor of both the Second Baptist and St. Paul Baptist churches); Samuel H. Kelly, vice president (later a deacon at Second Baptist); and William J. Baker, secretary (who had twelve years experience in the Philadelphia Police Department and was elected investigator).
-In an
+In an article appearing in the August 28, 1959, edition of the Globe Times, Dr. Ernest Smith, a 1948 graduate of Liberty High School who was reared in Bethlehem, wrote that local Blacks had organized politically during the 1920s.
+In 1929, when Mayor Pfeifle brought in a “platform of cleaning up the red light district of the city, he found a united Negro vote which was thrown toward his platform.
+Traditionally, Negroes who were Republicans, not because Abraham Lincoln freed them, but because they were the opposing party of the southern Democrat who in these times were associated with the Ku Klux Klan, switched to the Democratic party which Pfeifle represented.”

 In this election the Black vote proved to be crucial and the “era of Prostitution” was short-lived in what was basically a tranquil, peaceful community.
 Of the prostitutes, a few were African American, but most were white.
 After this victory of sorts, the purpose of such an organization as the Colored Voters Association was considered valid by some politically astute Blacks.
 But it was not until the 1940s that an organization, with an edifice, materialized.
 Living conditions for Bethlehem’s Blacks were, simply, poor.
 Although they resided throughout the